asachanmanchoi/Transformer-based-Sequential-Recommendation-System/README.md

-# Exploring Temporal Factors in Transformer-based Recommendation Systems for Sequential Recommendation
+# Transformer-based Recommendation Systems for Sequential Recommendation

-This is the research project for COMP 5331, which focuses on Knowledge Discovery in Databases.
+This is the research project `"Exploring Temporal Factors in Transformer-based Recommendation Systems for Sequential Recommendation"` for COMP 5331, which focuses on Knowledge Discovery in Databases.

 ## Inspiration